dbissell6/DFIR/WalkThroughs/OpTinselTrace-1-5.md

 ### Explanation

-Runnin in any.run we can see the url the powershell tries to reach out to.
+Running in any.run we can see the url the powershell tries to reach out to.

 ![image](https://github.com/dbissell6/DFIR/assets/50979196/fc44daa8-2148-4a50-ae59-c6d416f59df2)